espegun/python_project_setup/how_to_tox/README.md

 # How to tox

 ## The purpose
 tox aims to automate and standardize testing in Python.
+It creates virtual environments with the python versions and packages your require and runs the test in those environments.
+It may also serve as a frontend toward CI tools.

 ## How does it work?
-Create a `tox.ini` file in the same (base) folder as `setup.py` (which is required).
+Create a `tox.ini` file in the same (base) folder as `setup.py` (which is required). `tox.ini` defines the Python versions and dependencies (of what..?)

 ```
 [tox]